OverlayPlugin/OverlayPlugin/README.md

 To install OverlayPlugin, please follow the instructions in the [FFXIV ACT Setup Guide](https://overlayplugin.github.io/docs/setup/).

-If you want to download current or prior versions OverlayPlugin, binaries and source code are available on the [release page][releases].
+If you want to download current or prior versions of OverlayPlugin, binaries and source code are available on the [release page][releases].

 ## System requirements